Top

 Doing a complete tear down and rebuild of your house sounds good, in theory.

-The recently approved Demolition of Buildings Law went into effect in Montgomery County this past August.
+The Demolition of Buildings Law went into effect in Montgomery County in August 2023.
 While I have an entire rant about how poorly thought out and executed this law is, that won't help us today.
 For now I'm just going to teach you how to go about getting your demolition permit in Montgomery County.

 The new law codifies the term “demolish” to mean removing 67% of existing exterior walls, exclusive of the foundation.
 If you exceed this limit you need a demolition permit, and then a new construction permit for what you want to create.

-Conventional wisdom says that it's better to keep what you have and build around it, and it's often possible to create the home you need while working within the constraints of your existing home and the demolition limits.
-If you can avoid doing this much demolition it will make your life a lot easier.
+Conventional wisdom says that it's better to keep what you have and build around it.
+It is often possible to create the home you want while working within the constraints of your existing home and the demolition limits.
+If you can avoid doing this much demolition it will make your life a lot easier, and it's usually the right thing to do.

 That said, there are plenty of legitimate reasons to raze an existing house to build new (none of which the new law considered).
 Just know that when it comes to permitting this sort of project you're going to pay a price in terms of added oversight and everything that goes along with it.
-I am doing this right now with my own house, which you can learn more about right here.
+I did this with my own house, which you can learn more about right here.

 To get a demolition permit in Montgomery County you'll need to pass close to a dozen separate reviews.
 For all of these you need to apply to different utilities, service providers, local governments and the Department of Permitting Services (DPS) itself in order to obtain the required letters or permits.
-Once you have collected everything you send it to Department of Permitting Services (DPS) for review and approval.
+Once you have collected everything you send it all back to DPS for review and approval.

 When I submitted all the different certifications and disconnects to DPS I also provided a cover letter stating that the review item was complete and listed any special conditions that applied to my property.